yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

 ## Explanation of Components

-**Azure Portal**: Central interface for provisioning and managing Azure OpenAI resources, including model deployment settings and resource configuration.
+- **Azure Portal**: Central interface for provisioning and managing Azure OpenAI resources, including model deployment settings and resource configuration.

-**Azure OpenAI Service**: Hosts and manages OpenAI models like GPT-35-Turbo, providing scalable access for tasks such as text completion and code generation.
+- **Azure OpenAI Service**: Hosts and manages OpenAI models like GPT-35-Turbo, providing scalable access for tasks such as text completion and code generation.

-**Azure AI Studio**: Interactive environment for deploying and experimenting with AI models.
+- **Azure AI Studio**: Interactive environment for deploying and experimenting with AI models.
 It includes the Completions Playground for generating text and the Chat Playground for simulating conversational interactions.

-**Model Deployment**: Configures models with settings like deployment names and rate limits to ensure they meet application needs.

-**Prompt and Parameter Exploration**: Involves crafting prompts and adjusting parameters (e.g., response length, randomness) to refine model outputs.
+- **Prompt**: Involves crafting prompts and adjusting parameters (e.g., response length, randomness) to refine model outputs.

 ## Getting Started with the Lab